isabella232/debugger.it-IT/help/debugger1/solutions.md

 **Account collegati (legacy)**

-Fai clic su **[!UICONTROL Link Account]**, quindi immetti le informazioni richieste per collegare un account Analytics a Debugger.
+Click **[!UICONTROL Link Account]**, then enter the requested information to link an Analytics account to the Platform Debugger.

 >[!NOTE]
 >